Home Accessibility

 Our accessible customer service policies are consistent with the principles of independence, dignity, integration and equality of opportunity for people with disabilities.

-OSTC’s Multi Year Accessibility Plan
+OSTC’s Accessibility Plan and Feedback Process

 The following assistive devices are available both shipboard and shore-based terminals.